paulsinclair51/briteTest/tests/control/README.md

-# tests/control
+# tests/golden/

-Directory for control files used for output comparison:
+Directory for golden files used for output comparison and validation.

-- A generated ouput file is compared with the control file with the same name to determine pass/fail outcomes.
-- If there is no corresonding control file, the output file is copied (promoted) to the control directory with an outcome of pass.
-This is noted in test report that it was promoted.
-- A control file with only the line `##PASS##\n` indicates pass (without comparing).
-- A control file with only the line `##FAIL##\n` indicates fail (without comparing).
-- If a fail occurs for the output file but analysis indicates it is correct and control file is obsolete, copy the output file to the control directory (or remove the control file and the next run of the executable will copy the output file to control directory as mentioned above).

 Copyright (c) 2026 Paul Sinclair
 SPDX-License-Identifier: MIT
 For license details, see `../../LICENSE`.

-Directories:
+See `../../README.md` for an introduction to LiteTest.

+## Files

+- **.golden**: Golden files that contain the expected contents of each test output file .
+- **README.md**: This directory guide.
+-
+## Directories

 - None.

-Files:

-- `README.md`: This directory guide.

-See `../../README.md` for a concise introduction to LiteTest.
+## Golden Files

+- Each test output file is compared with its golden file of the same name (but with the`.golden` extension  to determine whether they match.
+- If no corresponding golden file exists, the output file is automatically copied (promoted) into this directory using the `.golden` extension and a match is assumed.
+The test report notes that the file was promoted.
+- A golden file containing only the line `##MATCH##\n` skips comparison and forces a match.
+- A golden file containing only the line `##MISMATCH##\n` skips comparision and forces a mismatch.
+- If an output file does not match its golden file but inspection determines the output is correct, update the golden file with a copy of the output.
+Alternatively, remove its golden file so that the next run will promote the output automatically.